 Coverage Options for Your Shipment

 Wee-Move provides two (2) options for coverage for loss or damage to your household goods while they are in Wee-Move’s care, custody, and control and for placing a value on your shipment.
 The value that you select sets Wee-Move’ maximum liability for loss or damage to your goods.
-These levels of liability are not insurance agreements governed by the insurance laws, but instead are required by federal law for interstate shipments and are authorized under rulings of the Surface Transportation Board of the U.S. Department of Transportation.

 Before you move with Wee-Move, you must decide how much your goods are worth and how much coverage you want for your shipment.
 If you do not state otherwise for the level of coverage that you desire before the mover loads your belongings, you will receive the default coverage as discussed below.